 2. Are the lecturers white/western?

 There seems to be a general connotation that lecturers who teach English in private universities—especially those with origins in the UK, Canada, or USA—in Malaysia, have to/should be white/western because English would be their first language (or at least, their homeland’s).
-Well, I’ve to break this to you: knowledge isn’t limited to one race only.
+Well, I have to break this to you: knowledge isn’t limited to specific races only.
 I’ve lecturers who are local, lecturers from the Middle East, and I’ve lecturers from Canada, USA and UK as well.
 They’re all knowledgeable in their own rights.
 Whether they’re good or not, depends on your views, expectations and such.

 3. Will you be able to get a job?